Fit, risk, effort, and next action

 Direct answer

 The Job Worth Score is RoleWorth's 0-100 decision score for a specific job.
-It combines fit, proof match, posting legitimacy, effort, risk flags, and application next action into an Apply/Maybe/Skip recommendation.
+It combines job specificity, liveness, ghost-risk, source trust, compensation/logistics, effort, and next action into a Pursue / Maybe / Skip / Verify first recommendation.

 Remote · Posted 2d ago · $185–220K base